 - Neurological injury

-You need to always be alert of how your baby responds to different actions and stimulus, as it will help you understand how your baby is developing their senses and their reflexes.
+You always need to be alert to how your baby responds to different actions and stimulus, as it will help you understand how your baby is developing their senses and their reflexes.
+Taking care of a newborn can be challenging, but there is a lot of information available to help parents learn and prepare for this phase.
+In case, you see that your baby is not reacting to your touch or you are concerned about your baby’s health, reach out to a paediatrician to address your concerns.

 Also Read: Common Newborn Reflexes in Babies